 - Abusing alcohol or drugs

-- Learn to manage your stress.
-When it comes to a depressive episode, stress is one of the leading triggers.
-While there is no way to completely eliminate stress from everyday life, you can learn a variety of stress management techniques that will boost your resilience and keep you calm.
-Practicing meditation and / or yoga on a regular basis are excellent for stress.
+When it comes to depressive episodes, stress is one of the leading triggers.
+While there is no way to eliminate stress from everyday life, you can learn various stress management techniques that will boost your resilience and keep you calm.
+Practicing meditation and yoga regularly are excellent for stress.
 Both help keep you calm and centered.
 Other relaxation techniques include deep breathing exercises, progressive relaxation, visualization, and guided imagery.

-- Stay connected to others.
 Feelings of loneliness and isolation are also prime triggers for major depression.
-Developing and maintaining healthy, supportive, positive relationships with a network of people is beneficial to your mental health in many ways.
+Developing and maintaining healthy, supportive, positive relationships with a network of people benefits your mental health in many ways.
 For example, if you don’t have close family nearby, you might start attending a local church or sign up for an intramural sports league.

-- Break a sweat.
 Whether you choose jogging in the park or a spinning class at the gym, regular aerobic exercise is a healthy way to boost your mood and alleviate the anxiety that often accompanies depression.
-Schedule physical exercise-at least 2 or 3 times a week-to flood your body with endorphins – the natural chemicals that decrease stress hormones and increase your sense of well-being.
+Schedule physical exercise-at least two times a week-to flood your body with endorphins—the natural chemicals that decrease stress hormones and increase your sense of well-being.

-- Eat well.
 It’s hard to feel good mentally or physically if your body isn’t nourished properly.
 Take some time to assess your current diet and pinpoint any weak areas that make your body operate at less than 100%.
-For example, eating foods high in sugar can wreak havoc with your mood and exacerbate depression, so reducing your sugar intake is a good starting point.
-Vegetables are packed with brain-boosting nutrients, so try to incorporate more fresh vegetables into your daily diet.
+For example, eating foods high in sugar can wreak havoc with your mood and exacerbate depression, so reducing sugar intake is a good starting point.
+Vegetables are packed with brain-boosting nutrients, so try incorporating more fresh vegetables into your daily diet.

-- Avoid alcohol and drugs.
 Many people who struggle with depression also struggle with alcohol or drug abuse.
-While moderation with alcohol is a good policy for anyone, it’s especially important if you have a genetic predisposition to depression; in fact, you may consider avoiding it altogether since it’s a depressant.
-Illicit drug use should be avoided completely.
+While moderation with alcohol is a good policy for anyone, it’s crucial if you have a genetic predisposition to depression; in fact, you may consider avoiding it altogether since it’s a depressant.
+Illicit drug use should be avoided altogether.

 Depression does run in families.
-However, by being proactive you can reduce your risk of developing the disorder or at least keep symptoms to a minimum if they do occur.
-It’s never too soon to start managing your stress and building a foundation for good mental health.
+However, by being proactive, you can reduce your risk of developing the disorder or at least keep symptoms to a minimum if they do occur.
+It’s never too soon to start managing stress and building a foundation for good mental health.